python-trio/trio/docs/source/tutorial.rst

 But from trio's point of view, the problem with the GIL isn't that it restricts parallelism.
-Of course it would be nice if Python had better options for taking advantage of multiple cores, but that's an extremely difficult problem to solve, and in the mean time there are lots of problems where a single core is totally adequate – or where if it isn't, then process- or machine-level parallelism works fine.
+Of course it would be nice if Python had better options for taking advantage of multiple cores, but that's an extremely difficult problem to solve, and in the meantime there are lots of problems where a single core is totally adequate – or where if it isn't, then process- or machine-level parallelism works fine.